 Sony RX1 versus Leica Q Typ 116

-The Sony Cyber-shot DSC-RX1 and the Leica Q (Typ 116) are two digital cameras that were revealed to the public, respectively, in September 2012 and June 2015.
+The Sony Cyber-shot DSC-RX1 and the Leica Q (Typ 116) are two enthusiast cameras that were announced, respectively, in September 2012 and June 2015.
 Both the RX1 and the Q Typ 116 are fixed lens compact cameras that are equipped with a full frame sensor.
 Both cameras offer a resolution of 24 megapixel.

-An illustration of the physical size and weight of the Sony RX1 and the Leica Q Typ 116 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Sony RX1 and the Leica Q Typ 116 are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX1 – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX1 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is considerably larger (42 percent) than the Sony RX1.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is considerably larger (134 percent) than the Sony RX1.
 Moreover, the Q Typ 116 is markedly heavier (33 percent) than the RX1.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that neither the RX1 nor the Q Typ 116 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.